for Veterans and the Public

 - Wash your hands with soap and warm water before and after preparing and eating food.

 - Check expiration dates on food packaging.
-Do not eat foods that have a past expiration date.
+Do not eat foods that are past the expiration date.

 - Rinse all fresh fruits and vegetables with clean water.